 Even in situations where a notice is required to be served, it is usually better to have an informal discussion about the intended work with your neighbour, taking their comments into serious consideration and, if possible, voluntarily amending your plans, prior to serving the notice.

-If, for whatever reason, it has not been possible to reach an agreement between all the neighbouring parties, one or more surveyors will need to be appointed to resolve the dispute by serving an impartial party wall award.
-All surveyors must act within their statutory responsibilities to produce an award that is fair and impartial to all parties concerned.
+If, for whatever reason, it has not been possible for the parties to reach agreement, one or more surveyors will need to be appointed to resolve the dispute by serving an impartial party wall award.
+All surveyors must act within their statutory responsibilities to produce an award that is fair to all parties concerned.

 Once a party wall award has been served, there are 14 days within which an appeal to the County Court by the parties can be made.